ETHZ-INS/diffUTR/README.md

 <img src="inst/docs/benchmark.png" alt="Differential UTR usage benchmark" width="600px" style="margin-top: 10px; margin-bottom: 15px;" />

+**Note, however, that for all methods the FDR is considerably higher than the nominal one given by the method.
+For this reason, we urge users to use more stringent thresholds to avoid spurious results.**

 Finally, _diffUTR_ provides a number of plotting utilities (see the vignette for more details), compatible with the results of any of the three underlying statistical methods.

 ## Installation